 By having past data in the form of an FFT we can compare this to current data and observe the steady or sudden increase in specific vibrations.
 If you have no comparison point, it can often be unclear if your machine is operating in its optimal state or if recent maintenance efforts have been successful.
 A waterfall plot can be a very powerful tool to identify and manage the faults with your assets, to prevent unplanned maintenance and production downtime.

 - For information on how to access your waterfall data and how to use the tool, please read How to use the Interactive Waterfall Plot.

 - Interactive FFT: this shows you a high-resolution FFT.
 With some vibration analysis knowledge, you can use information about the bearings/equipment to determine a potential cause of changes in the health of your equipment.

 - Time Waveform: this allows you to listen to the accelerometer output of your machine.
-This gives you more information about what is going on with your equipment before going out to maintain it.
+This gives you more information about what is going on with your equipment before maintaining it.

 Thanks for reading.
-As always, if you have any questions or concerns please reach out to MOVUS Support here.
+If you have any questions or concerns, please reach out to MOVUS Support here.